 Finding the right web designer for your web projects is something that you should take your time in doing.

-There are some great sites you can visit to start doing research or even find a great design.
-Sites like UpWork and Elance (An UpWork company), PeoplePerHour or my personal favourite Freelancer.com.
+There are some great sites you can visit to start doing research, or even find a great design.
+Sites like UpWork and Elance (An UpWork company), PeoplePerHour or my personal favorite Freelancer.com.

 Best of luck to you!